learn-co-students/051319-daily-problems/README.md

 pick the next problem for everyone to work on.
 Although only one person will present each day everyone should still work on each problem.

+You can use whatever language you want to solve any problem.
+In fact, we encourage you to solve all the problems in both languages!
+This will really hone your understanding.

 Fork this repo and code your solutions there.
 Do not make pull requests back to this repo.
 You can code your solutions in your own forked repo and never pull from this repo again.
 Staff is able to view your forked repos and your solutions